elasmojs/rooster/README.md

 # Rooster
-A simple web server with Rust
+A personal static web server with Rust

 # Installation
-Just copy rooster executable to your root folder and run!
+Just copy rooster executable to your web root folder and run!